 You have five days to decide whether to accept this alternative.
 You don't have to.
-Read the course description carefully and be certain that it is still a course that you want to do.
+Read the course description carefully and be certain that it is a course you want to do.

-If you are happy with the changed course offer, you do have to accept it on Track and must do so within five days.
+If you are happy with the changed course offer, you have to accept it on Track within five days.
 Whatever you do, don't just ignore it!